wenzhixin/bootstrap-table/src/extensions/filter-control/README.md

 ### filterData

 * type: String
-* description: Set custom select filter values, use `var:variable` to load from a variable or `url:http://www.example.com/data.json` to load from json file.
+* description: Set custom select filter values, use `var:variable` to load from a variable or `url:http://www.example.com/data.json` to load from a remote json file or `jso:{key:data}` to load from a json string.
 * default: `undefined`

 ### filterDatepickerOptions